IDSIA/sacred/docs/collected_information.rst

 Version Control
 ---------------
-If the experiment is part of a Git repository, Sacred will also collect the url of the repository, the current commit hash and if the repository is dirty (has uncommitted changes).
+If the experiment is part of a Git repository, Sacred will also collect the url of the repository, the current commit hash and whether the repository is dirty (has uncommitted changes).

 This information can be inspected using the :ref:`print_dependencies` command.